 Class tardiness is defined as not being in the room when the class begins.
 Students should always go to the teacher who is expecting them in order to get permission if they need to be out of the classroom when the class begins.
 If students do not get permission, their tardiness will be unexcused.
 If another teacher causes a student to be late, it is important to get a slip from that teacher to explain the tardiness to the teacher of the class you are entering.
 Excessive tardiness to school or throughout the school day will be subject to the following school disciplinary procedures:

-During a semester, if three instances of tardiness are accumulated in one class period, an after- school detention will be assigned to the student.
+During a semester, if four instances of tardiness are accumulated in one class period, an after-school detention will be assigned to the student.
+If a student has been tardy eight or more times in one semester, the student will be suspended from school after each additional tardy.